worksofliam/BBS400/README.md

 ## How to install

+### From source code

 If you got the source code:
 * Edit the *#BUILD* CLP and change the values of &LIBOBJ and &LIBDTA to what you likes.
 By the default are PBBS400OBJ and PBBS400DTA.
 I have two, because I prefer to have programs separated from data.
 It makes easier to just backup the data library instead of all.
 * Once changed.
 Compile it and CALL it.
 It will compile everything and run a small SQL statement.
 * After the compilation is finished, call BBS400PROD with 2 parameters: the name of the OBJ lib and the name of the DTA lib.

+### From SAVF

+* Upload the SAVF to your system.
+* RSTOBJ
+* call BBS400PROD with 2 parameters: the name of the OBJ lib and the name of the DTA lib.

-* The BBS will be started in Maintenance Mode and with user SYSOP created.
+The BBS will be started in Maintenance Mode and with user SYSOP created.
 Password is also SYSOP.

-I recommend to first go to *Change User Options* (F16) and change the password.
+Once the BBS is running, I recommend to first go to *Change User Options* (F16) and change the password.
 Next go to to *BBS Administration* menu (F2) and start configuring the BBS.
 Once finished, from the *BBS Administration* menu, press F24 to set the Maintenance Mode OFF and allow users to register.

 ## Roadmap